genevate/style_guides/business/performance_reviews.md

     - Do you feel fairly compensated?
     - Can you justly explain why you were or were not compensated?
     - Have you discussed this with your manager?
-  - Who is your mentor and when did you last last meet?
+  - Who is your mentor and when did you last meet?

 ## Journal